nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

     weight: 1
 ```

-See the [Traffic splitting example](/examples/traffic-splitting) from our repo.
+See the [Traffic splitting example](/examples/traffic-splitting) from our repository.